ibraheem4/redwood-template/README.md

-# Stencil DBAuth App README
+# Stencil Clerk App README

 This is a RedwoodJS application with full-stack capabilities, including a frontend, backend, and database, containerized using Docker.